-Symposia/ Workshop/ Conference (National/State).
+7. Presented one research poster and one research article (oral) in a Seminar/ Symposia/ Workshop/ Conference (National/State).
 The certificates for presentation of paper/ poster are enclosed.
 8. Published one research article in a scientific journal as per norms.
-The copy of the published research article is enclosed.
-9. Submitted a Dissertation entitled under the guidance of Dr. 10.
+The copy of 9. the published research article is enclosed.
+Submitted a Dissertation entitled ).
+Submitted a Dissertation entitled 10 under the guidance of Dr. 10.
 Paid all the fees (tution fees and other fees) vide receipt No for all 3 years.
 11. Produced NOC from all the sections of PMT PIMS-DU concerned about "NO DUES" 12.
-Paid Examination fees of Rs vide Challan/ Receipt No dated issued by Finance Officer PIMS-DU.
-Rura Prin and hereby declared that the all the duly certified and verified documents, related to the ects mentioned above, are in the custody of department concerned and student section of al Medical College with due authentication and signature of concerned HOD/ Dean/cipal/ Dean of Faculty) and will be made available for any MCI inspection as per norms Regulations. ordingly He/She is eligible/ not eligible for appearing in final year PG examination as per the MCI Regulations governing PG Programmes. per r PG Dr. Guide Seal Head of the Department Dr. dified and certified that all types of prescribed fees and fines PMT, PIMS-DU, College, tel & Others mentioned at sl.no.
-10, 11, 12 are paid by the student and credited to the bunts of PMT & PIMS-DU.
-Finance Officer PG Dr. Veri Guide Seal Head of the Department Dr. ified and certified that all types of prescribed fees and fines PMT, PIMS-DU, College, tel & Others mentioned at sl.no.
-10, 11, 12 are paid by the student and credited to the punts of PMT & PIMS-DU.
-Finance Officer PG Dr. Veri Hos acco Guide Seal Head of the Department Dr. dified and certified that all types of prescribed fees and fines PMT, PIMS-DU, College, tel & Others mentioned at sl.no.
-10, 11, 12 are paid by the student and credited to the bunts of PMT & PIMS-DU.
-Finance Officer PIMS-DU dified the relevant documents and certify that the candidate is eligible to appear for final PG Examination as per MCI Regulations and rules of PIMS-DU.
-PG Dr. Veri Hos acco Guide Seal Head of the Department Dr. Gried and certified that all types of prescribed fees and fines PMT, PIMS-DU, College, tel & Others mentioned at sl.no.
-10, 11, 12 are paid by the student and credited to the bunts of PMT & PIMS-DU.
-Finance Officer PIMS-DU Gried the relevant documents and certify that the candidate is eligible to appear for final PG Examination as per MCI Regulations and rules of PIMS-DU.
-Dean
+Paid Examination fees of Rs vide Challan/ Receipt No. 12. dated issued by Finance Officer PIMS-DU.
+Prin and According per to PG al Medical College with due authentication and signature of concerned HOD/ Decipal/ Dean of Faculty) and will be made available for any MCI inspection as per no Regulations.
+Ordingly He/She is eligible/ not eligible for appearing in final year PG examination the MCI Regulations governing PG Programmes.
+Seal Head of the Department Dr rms Verified and certified that all types of prescribed fees and fines PMT, PIMS-DU, College, Hostel & Others mentioned at sl.no.
+10, 11, 12 are paid by the student and credited to the accounts of PMT & PIMS-DU.
+Seal Finance Officer PIMS-DU ified the relevant documents and certify that the candidate is eligible to appear for for PG Examination as per MCI Regulations and rules of PIMS-DU. ınal Dea n Seal Dean Rural Medical College